thephpleague/shunt/README.md

 * Create a recipe file (`Gruntfile`).
 * Use the `grunt` script to execute your recipe.

-Use the grunt script as follows:
+From the root folder of your composer-based project, use the grunt script as follows:

-	grunt --some_task
+	vendor/bin/grunt --some_task

 By default, the script will look for a file called `Gruntfile`, which contain hosts information, credential and your tasks.
 Here the structure of `Gruntfile` :